Tracing Networks of Knowledge in the Digital Age: Social media

 One of the limitations of this body of work is the fact that often external factors cannot be captured, such as for example the influence of other social media or press outlets, e.g., television and newspapers and other online and offline media.
 An interesting study about evaluating the external influence of other sources on information spreading can be found in~\citep{myers2012information}.

-The diffusion of social media has also led scholars to ask questions related to the importance of distance in a world connected by global online networks~\citep{mok2010does}.
+The diffusion of social media has also led scholars to ask questions related to the importance of distance not only in a world connected by global online networks~\citep{mok2010does}, but also at city level~\citep{hristova16:multilayer}.
 In~\citep{scellato2010distance}, by analysing four social networks (Brightkite, Foursquare, LiveJournal and Twitter), the authors show that distance still matters in the establishment of social links: we cannot talk about \textit{death of distance}~\citep{cairncross2001death}, at least yet, in the case of social media.
 The resulting geo-social networks show heavy-tailed degree distributions, a tendency to exhibit users with high node locality and social triangles on a local geographic scale.
 Hristova et al. showed that geo-social networks in different platforms are also highly correlated~\citep{hristova16:multilayer} and this fact can be used for effective link prediction.

 Other interesting problems include the identification of influential spreaders of information~\citep{kitsak2010identification}, the maximisation of the spreading process itself~\citep{kempe2003maximizing}, and the impact of homophily in the diffusion of information~\citep{aral2009distinguishing}.
 Thanks to the availability of geo-social networks, it is also possible to identify the key spreaders in space~\citep{lima2012spatial}: this allows us to understand how specific people in a spatial network contribute to the dissemination of information and ideas in certain geographic areas, such as neighbourhood, cities or states.
 It is worth noting that the study of information diffusion in social media has not been limited to text but also focussed on other multimedia content such as photos in Flickr~\citep{cha2009measurement}.
+It has been argued that digital systems are defining the space itself and are changing the way we live our everyday lives~\citep{kitchin2011code}.
+At the same time this rich set of information is collected and can be analyzed, also in real-time, reconstructing the dense fabric of interactions of millions of individuals.